BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 you nor any End User may modify, tamper with, remove, obscure, or otherwise alter such Provenance Data.

 **50.13.
-Amazon Q. **To help Amazon Q provide the most relevant information, we may use AI Content processed by Amazon Q, such as prompts and responses (“Amazon Q Content”), for service improvement as described below.
-Currently, this Section 50.13 applies only to Amazon Q Developer Free Tier, but we may add Amazon Q features from time to time as they launch.
-This Section 50.13 does not apply to Amazon Q Business, Amazon Q Developer Pro, or Amazon Q in AWS Supply Chain.
+Amazon Q.** To help Amazon Q provide the most relevant information, we may use AI Content processed by Amazon Q, such as prompts and responses (“Amazon Q Content”), for service improvement as described below.
+Currently, this Section 50.13 applies only to Amazon Q Developer Free Tier and Amazon Q Developer operational investigations (Preview), and we may add Amazon Q features or services from time to time as they launch.
+This Section 50.13 does not apply to any Amazon Q feature or service that is not listed in the prior sentence.

 **50.13.1.** **Service Improvement.** You agree and instruct that we may use Amazon Q Content to develop and improve Amazon Q and its underlying